SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 46

 No problems should be reported.
-The most common cause of issues would be unbooked dimension members, where a column being mapped to a dimension has a value not in the dimension table.
+The most common cause of issues would be unbooked dimension members, where a column being mapped to a dimension deos not a value not in the dimension table.

 Since our model only uses so-called "single column" dimensions, where we did not attach a column to a dimension (e.g. a public dimension), there are no foreign key constraints.
 If your fact data does not align with your master data, this is the place where you'd normally discover that.

 **Note!**  We deliberated used only single column dimensions as this is a data connectivity exercise and not a modeling one; and this exercise is long enough as it is.